-All-Season Samplers are equipped with resistive temperature devices (RTDs) that their controllers use to measure their sample compartment temperatures.
+The refrigerated sampler is equipped with resistive temperature devices (RTDs) that the controller uses to measure the sample compartment temperature.
 Each RTD is mounted inside the refrigerated cabinet on the side wall and connected directly to the logic board's temperature input port.
 The cabinet temperature is logged with each sample in the Data Archive log files.